provided-as-is/events/README.md

 ## How can I help? 🤗

 Great question!
-We have created a dedicated section
+We have created a dedicated section if you are interested in [sponsoring](/Sponsoring.md).

 ## Who is behind this? 🧐